zolda93/pyzorch/README.md

 # pyzorch
-a deep learning framework style pytorch,implemented entirely in numpy, with GPU acceleration from cupy. the goal was to get a deep undertanding of how framework like pytorch work under the hood
+a deep learning framework style pytorch,implemented entirely in numpy, with GPU acceleration from cupy.a first attempt was made using c++/cuda [DL](https://github.com/zolda93/DL).

+the goal was to get a deep undertanding of how framework like pytorch work under the hood

 ## Quick start